$\Phi^4_3$ measures on compact Riemannian $3$-manifolds: Non-constant coupling function

-with Wick renormalized r.h.s.
+whose right hand side is now Wick renormalized.
 Let us anticipate a bit on what follows and try to guess what problematic terms we will encounter next.
-We spot two problematic terms in the equation for $R$, first we expect that $R$ has regularity $1-$ and $ _r$ has regularity $-1-$ hence the product $R _r$ is ill--defined with the borderline regularity.
+We spot two problematic terms in the equation for $R_r$, first we expect that $R_r$ has regularity $1-$ and $ _r$ has regularity $-1-$ hence the product $R_r _r$ is ill--defined with the borderline regularity.
 Furthermore the product $3\lambda _r _{r,\lambda}$ is clearly ill--defined and requires a renormalisation.
 We will discuss later how to deal with this term.

-As in the work of Jagannath--Perkowski, we introduce a Cole--Hopf transform $v_r \defeq e^{3 _{r,\lambda}} R$ to kill the borderline ill--defined product $R _r $.
+As in the work of Jagannath--Perkowski, we introduce a Cole--Hopf transform $v_r \defeq e^{3 _{r,\lambda}} R_r$ to kill the borderline ill--defined product $R_r _r $.
 A long and tedious calculation yields the following equation for $v_r$:

 Let us again try to identify the origin of new divergences in this new equation.
-It may arise from the product $ e^{3 _{r,\lambda}} \left(\lambda _r _{r,\lambda}\right)$ where we need to renormalize the quintic term in parenthesis.
-Once it is renormalized it will be of regularity $-1-0$ and we still need to discuss how we can make sense of the product with $e^{3 _{r,\lambda}} $ which is of regularity $1-$.
+It may arise from the product $ e^{3 _{r,\lambda}} \big(\lambda _r _{r,\lambda}\big)$ where we need to renormalize the quintic term in parenthesis.
+Once it is renormalized it will be of regularity $-1-$ and we still need to discuss how we can make sense of the product with $e^{3 _{r,\lambda}} $ which is of regularity $1-$.
 As usual, by the paraproduct decomposition, it is the resonant term $ \lambda _r \odot _{r,\lambda}$ which requires a renormalisation which is very similar to what we did for the quintic term $\tau_4$ except for the insertion of the coupling function $\lambda$ at the vertices.
 Let us indicate what changes must be made on the treatment of $\tau_{41}$ in order to renormalize this term with the coupling function $\lambda$.
 The divergent subamplitude $\mcA_r$ now reads

 where the function $\lambda$ appearing in the subamplitude $\mcA_r$ is taken at two different points $x_2$ and $x_a$.
 Now if one repeats the proof of Lemma~\ref{LemB} with the function $\lambda$ inserted at the right places, one ends up with a counterterm of the form